abmantha/KA-Challenge-Framework/README.md

 * Enhance the front-end UI.
 * Integrate with the Khan Live Editor component, so that test results can appear in side of Oh-Noes! output messages.
 * Integrate with StructuredJS.
 My initial solution involved using the Structured library and simply translating string requirements to valid Structured syntax.
 However, this was my first time interacting with an AST and I wanted the chance to learn more about tree traversals.

+Please let me know if you require any clarification for any point throughout the repository.
+Thank you so much for this opportunity!